 Recently, four people in Montgomery, Alabama were sentenced in federal court for their roles in a conspiracy to defraud the Department of Education and various colleges and universities of financial aid money.
 And just a week earlier, three defendants pled guilty to a federal student aid fraud scheme in San Francisco.
 The Bureau was involved in both cases.
 (See sidebar for more information.)

 Over the past several years, we’ve played a supporting role in a handful of other student aid fraud cases as well.
 For example:

 - A Baltimore-area school test proctor and an admissions officer pled guilty in a scheme to manipulate test scores of students who were taking assessment exams to qualify for federal grants.

 - A former inmate at a South Carolina prison pled guilty to applying for federal student aid using the identities of some of her fellow inmates.

 - A San Diego college paid a civil settlement and its financial aid director pled guilty in connection with a scheme to submit falsified financial aid applications to obtain grants for students who were not eligible to receive them.

-Investigative entities will continue to identity and bring to justice those who commit federal student aid fraud.
+Investigative entities will continue to identify and bring to justice those who commit federal student aid fraud.
 And the Department of Education and colleges and universities will continue to put protections in place that make it harder to perpetrate these crimes.

 Both actions will help ensure that federal student aid for higher education ends up in the hands of those who need and deserve it the most.